 “I loved the fact that my kids knew their teachers in and out of the classroom,” writes longtime Idaho resident Diane Allen on Quora.
 “I knew their bus drivers and knew my kids were in good hands.”

 Editor’s note: Vermont

-Although Vermont had the highest percentage of inbound moves in the National Movers Survey, United Van Lines only shuffled a total of 214 customers in and out of the state.
-The study only takes into account states with 250 moves or more, and the Green Mountain State did not make the cut.
+Although Vermont had the highest percentage of inbound moves (76.6%) in the National Movers Survey, the study only officially takes into account states with 250 moves or more, and the Green Mountain State did not make the cut.

-The Beaver State has been flooded with new residents since the founding of the Oregon Trail in the mid-1800s, and 2019 was no exception.
-For the third year in a row, Oregon occupied the No. 2 spot for inbound moves on United Van Lines’ study.
+The Beaver State has been flooded with new residents since the founding of the Oregon Trail in the mid-1800s, and 2020 was no exception.

-Aside from the plentiful trees and lush vegetation, Oregon is also rife with tech industry jobs, particularly around Portland and Hillsboro, an area which some have dubbed the “Silicon Forest.”
+In addition to plentiful trees and lush vegetation, Oregon is rife with tech industry jobs, particularly around Portland and Hillsboro, an area which some have dubbed the “Silicon Forest.”

 “There are hundreds of satellite offices of ... big companies that support the semiconductor industry,” writes Quora Anil Kumar.
 “Additionally, Nike, Columbia and Fisher Investments are headquartered in Portland Metro.”